 Fears of Newcomers to Contact Lenses

-Some people have the fear that they will never get used to having something in their eye.
+Some people fear that they will never get used to having something in their eye.
 This is occasionally the case.
 Some people are just too sensitive to have something in their eyes at all times.
-My advice is to discuss this fear with your doctor.
+The best thing to do is to discuss this fear with your doctor.
 Try using soft contact lenses or silicone hydrogel contact lenses.
-There’s a high oxygen transmissibility with these two types of lenses, making them more comfortable to wear.
-They can also be worn by people who require special lenses for astigmatism or bifocal lenses.
-If this is still a problem, you can try using daily disposables.
-Daily disposables eliminate the cleaning and disinfecting steps (hands not included) and are worn only during daytime hours.
-If this is still a problem that you cannot overcome, maybe the best solution would be to remain in glasses.
-Prescription sunglasses are available to you for daytime use and for outdoor activities.
+These types of lenses have high oxygen transmissibility, making them more comfortable to wear.
+If comfort is still a problem, you can try using daily disposables, which eliminate the cleaning and disinfecting steps (except for your hands) and are worn only during the daytime.